Get your hands dirty! Trade Training at EIT

 The alternative academic entry test will measure applicants’ literacy and numeracy ability to ensure that is of a level to cope with the demands of the programme.

 The interview will allow parties to exchange information about what the programme both provides to, and requires of, its students.
-Included in the interview will be discussion of possible career paths for the student, motivation, and physical and emotional requirements, and applicant’s abilities, background, experiences and interests.
+Included in the interview will be discussion of possible career paths for the student, motivation, physical and emotional requirements and the applicant’s abilities, background, experiences and interests.
 Attendance of whānau members and/or supporting associates is encouraged at all interviews.

 All applicants are required to have the physical mobility needed to meet the demands of construction site work.
 If it is determined that an applicant does not have the required physical mobility they will be referred to a more appropriate programme.

 If English is not your first language you are required to have attained an acceptable level of English language fluency prior to acceptance in the programme.
 Ways in which English language fluency may be demonstrated include successful study of a programme in which English was the language of instruction (conditions apply), completion of a New Zealand Certificate in English Language (Level 3 with any endorsement), approved scores on IELTS tests (Academic score of 5 with no band score lower than 5) or completion of accepted international equivalents.